owlbarn/tutorial/book/nlp/README.md

 Text is a dominant media type on the Internet along with images, videos, and audios.
 Many of our day-to-day tasks involve text analysis.
 Natural language processing is a powerful tool to extract insights from text copora.

+This chapter focusses on the vector space models and topic modelling.

 ## Introduction